dbmi-pitt/ACT-Network/pages/mydoc/production.md

 These pages contain all available resources for [i2b2](/ACT-test/i2b2.html) and [SHRINE](/ACT-Network/shrine.html).
 This includes installation files, upgrade files, documentation, and release notes.

 ## Ontology
-All ontology resources (including ontology files, ETL, documentation, and release notes) for ontology V2.0.1 and the ACT COVID Ontology V3 can be found [here](/ACT-Network/ontology.html).
+All ontology resources (including ontology files, ETL, documentation, and release notes) can be found [here](/ACT-Network/ontology.html).

 ## Site Role Resources
 Below are the resources for the various local ACT roles: